DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

   - Physical device testing highligted discrepencies in the test results compared to dev tools.
   - Differences were found between Dev Tools iOS devices and physical iOS devices - see known bugs section.
   - Physical devices used in testing were iPhone6, iPhone11, iPad, Laptop and extra large monitor.
-  - After issues were fixed rendering, responsiveness and all functionality was found to work as expected.
+  - After issues were fixed the rendering, responsiveness and all functionality of the site was found to work as expected.

 ## Browser Compatability